Chart Color Schemes

 AreaSearch assessment of residential development activity positions Nirimba Fields among the top 25% of areas assessed nationwide

-This high level of activity reflects strong developer confidence in the area and should provide buyers with ample choice.
-However, development activity has moderated in recent periods.
-New development consists of 92.0% standalone homes and 8.0% attached dwellings, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
-Interestingly, developers are building more traditional houses than the current mix suggests (62.0% at Census), indicating continued strong demand for family homes despite density pressures.
+Interestingly, developers are building more traditional houses than the current mix suggests at Census (62.0%), indicating continued strong demand for family homes despite density pressures.
 The location has approximately 43 people per dwelling approval, indicating an expanding market.
-With population projections showing stability or decline, Nirimba Fields should see reduced housing demand pressures, benefiting potential buyers in the future.
+Despite population projections showing stability or decline, Nirimba Fields should see reduced housing demand pressures, benefiting potential buyers.

 Frequently Asked Questions - Development